Caffeine Content of TeaWikipedia: Caffeine

 This herbal tea

 Most (but not all) herbal teas contain no caffeineAlthough caffeine does occur in a number of plants, the overwhelming majority of herbal teas are caffeine free.
-The most notable exception is Yerba mate.
-Other plants containing caffeine are very rare as ingredients in herbal tea.
+The most notable exception is yerba mate.
+Other plants containing caffeine are rare as ingredients in herbal tea; these plants include guayusa, yaupon, and guarana.

 In addition to exploring other herbal teas, people desiring caffeine-free tea-like drinks might want to try South African rooibos and honeybush, two plants which are often described as being similar to tea in flavor, health benefits, and manner of production.